mozilla/web-lit-core/_articles/Web-Detective.md

 * Share results of the research question-- what are their answers?
 How did the list of rules help?
 * Conclusion: Given these stories, we can say that the kraken, a 100- to 120-foot tentacled sea creature that attacks and sink ships, is probably NOT real.
 In the first story, a rock island is mistaken for a kraken.
 In the second story, video has been shot of a giant squid, but it is much smaller and shyer than the kraken we are looking for, though it may have inspired the legends.

-## ake your Detecting Skills into the wild!
+## Take your detecting skills into the wild
 [15-20 mins]
 * Explain to learners that they’ve tested their list on a set of curated resources-- news items that were picked in advance.
 Now, they can test out their lists on news and info sources that they find, “in the wild.”
 * Brainstorm with learners, or assign a question that is controversial-- either from the news or pop culture.